• About Mark

 Book Chapters

 Cogan, M.S.
 (2026).
 Transnational Repression in Contemporary Thailand.
 In: Chachavalpongpun, P. (ed.).
 Routledge Handbook of Contemporary Thailand.
-Routledge, New York. (in development, est. late 2026)
+New York, Routledge. (in development, est. late 2026)

 Cogan, M.S.
 (2026).
 Thailand, Cambodia, and the Dragon: Shifting Foreign Policy and the Rise of China.
 In: Chan, S. (ed.)
 Gauging China’s Influence Abroad.
-Cambridge, Cambridge University Press. (in peer review, est. 2026)
+Cambridge, Cambridge University Press. (forthcoming)

 Cogan, M.S., (2026).
 Knowledge, Validity, Power: A Critique of Knowledge Diplomacy from an International Relations Perspective, In: Alijeva, L, Amarane-Cooper, L., Gore, T., Lake, A., MacDonald, S., and Rofe, S. (eds.)
 Knowledge Diplomacy: Developments and Future Trends.
 University of London Institute in Paris.
 Manchester University Press, Manchester. (forthcoming)